UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 Make use of mystery-slots somehow

-- Make it so stone-hand curses don't spawn curses "randomly";
-its confusing and weird.
-Instead, spawn them in the location that the curse WILL be.
---> Also, stone-hands should only exist on HARD mode.

 ## ADD MAIN-MENU MUSIC:
 https://youtu.be/s8nkrxzOBR4?feature=shared  NOTABLE SONGS:
 ~~- Bullet witch~~ (meh, maybe not, too upbeat)